-The duration of the episode comprises the trigger window and the post-trigger window, as shown in Exhibit 4.
+The duration of the inpatient urinary tract infection episode comprises the trigger window, and the post-trigger window, as shown in Exhibit 4.
 Overall, the duration of the episode is referred to as the episode window.

 - Pre-trigger window: This episode has no pre-trigger window. - Trigger window: The trigger window spans the duration of the triggering visit or stay. - Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 30 days.